scala/scala.epfl.ch/_projects/16-dotty.md

 ---
 [Dotty](http://dotty.epfl.ch/) is a platform to try out new language concepts and compiler technologies for Scala with a focus is mainly on simplification.
-Eventually, Dotty is planned to become Scala 3.
+Dotty is planned to become Scala 3 in December 2020.
 The Scala Center has contributed to the development of Dotty on several fronts

 - Migration tool ([scalafix](https://scalacenter.github.io/scalafix))